Minton Morrill background image

 • Case Management Costs.

-When medical treatment goes wrong and causes injury and loss it is crucial to speak with a professional, experienced and specialist medical negligence solicitor to help you and your child.
-We understand that meningitis negligence can have a detrimental effect on all those involved which is why our experienced team of experts can help you throughout the entirety of the meningitis negligence claims process.
+When medical treatment goes wrong and causes injury and loss it is crucial to speak with a professional, experienced and specialist meningitis claims solicitors to help you and your child.
+We understand that meningitis negligence can have a detrimental effect on all those involved which is why our experienced team of experts can help you throughout the entirety of the meningitis claims process.

-The medical negligence team at Minton Morrill has this experience and its team of solicitors specialise solely in this complex area of law.
-Our team have more accredited panel members (5) on the AvMA and Law Society clinical negligence scheme than any other law firm handling clinical negligence claims in Leeds or surrounding area as well as a national presence acting for clients across the country such as Kent, Hampshire and Cumbria.
+The team at Minton Morrill has this experience and is made up of some of the best medical negligence solicitors who specialise solely in this complex area of law.
+Our team have more accredited panel members (5) on the AvMA and Law Society clinical negligence scheme than any other law firm handling meningitis claims in Leeds and Manchester as well as a national presence acting for clients across the country such as Kent, Hampshire and Cumbria.

 Our medical negligence team is top ranked in the Tier 1 category in the prestigious Legal 500 and Chambers & Partners annual reviews in recognition of their medical negligence work.
 The department is described as ‘One of the market leaders’ noted for ‘achieving high-value settlements’ in birth injury claims and also for its ‘superb reputation for handling a wide range of clinical negligence claims’.